MandeepKaurJS/Jenkins_assessment/README.md

 # Jenkins_assessment

-The leading open source automation server, Jenkins provides hundreds of plugins to support building, deploying and automating any project.
+Jenkins : Jenkins is leading open source automation server, Jenkins provides hundreds of plugins to support building, deploying and automating any project.
-#What we will do in this assignment
+# What we will do in this assignment
 - Automating builds
 - Automating Docker image builds
 - Automating Docker image upload into AWS ECR